BogdanovTimm/NotesOblivion/📖 Philosophy/Ethics/Normative Ethics/Virtue Ethics/Aristotelian/Aquinas.md

 - He takes it for granted that general justice considers the good of individuals mediately (2-2 q58 a7 ad1), and he does not suggest that the common good might conflict with the good of this or that particular individual.
 - Prudence arranges actions to aim at the ultimate end, but brave people do not focus directly on this end in particular actions; they aim to act appropriately for their state of character.
 - Eudaemonist deliberation justifies the cultivation of bravery as a virtue, but it does not replace the normal reflexions of the brave person facing a particular choice.
+- It is plausible to suppose that when we form the proximate ends proper to friendship and justice, we will limit reflexion on the ultimate good.
+For we may find that we can achieve these proximate ends only if we pursue them for their own sake without further reflexion on their effects.
+This conclusion does not conflict with Aquinas’ eudaemonism

 # Difficulties